jsoref/thorium/api/docs/src/concepts/images/images.md

 ---
 The modifiers path is where the Thorium agent should look for files dropped while this stage was executing that tell Thorium how it should modify the remaining stages of this reaction.

-They are discussed more [here](./../reactions/modifiers.md).
+For more information, see [Modifiers](./../reactions/modifiers.md).

 #### Security Context
 ---